Welcome to the literary and speaking home of Donna Siggers!

 Donna's story has appeared in both national and local press, is featured on the Headway, The Brain Injury Association's website and she has appeared on BBC radio and podcasts all of which are available as links on her media page.

-To date there are two books published in the Warwick Cooper Thrillers, Broken and Betrayal with the third, Bound due to be published in the New Year.
-Donna's recovery story, Lost Soul has also been published which forms the first part of a second series of books, the second of which, Masks has recently been released.
+To date there are two books published in the Warwick Cooper Thrillers, Broken and Betrayal with the third, Bound due to be published early in 2020.
+Donna's recovery story, Lost Soul has also been published which forms the first part of a second series of books, the second of which, Masks has also been released.
 Both are poetry and prose containing very personal insight into her life.
-Free Spirit, Donna's mental health book has been published too, this is the book giving insight into how to break free from the adversity of trauma or distress in order to live your life to its fullest.
+Free Spirit, Donna's mental health book has been published too, this is the book giving insight into how to break free from the adversity of trauma or distress from mental illness in order to live your life to its fullest.
 At Risk: The Colour Of Fear will also be released in 2020.
-This book is a crime thriller based on true life events.
+At Risk is a true crime novel based on Donna's live that will shock those who know her.

-Donna writes to retrieve her lost memory and does one of two things with it: either turns it into poetry or creates chilling crime thrillers.
+Donna uses writing to retrieve her lost memory and does one of two things with it: either turns it into poetry or creates chilling crime thrillers.
+A lot of her life is also documented, giving her ample official material to fall back on.
+She is finding that, with time family events are helping with her own memories too.

 Writing crime novels became Donna’s therapy during a time of distress and is now her passion.
 You are able to find out why she chose to write about crime on her page Life and Crime.
 As much as Donna continues to enjoy this side of her business tremendously she has ventured into screenwriting and also mentoring other authors.